manalelka/DSproject/README.md

 **- Worker** :

-The workers are able to communicate with the server to let him know where they are available and calculate partial results that are sent to the client.
+The workers are able to communicate with the server to let him know when they are available and calculate partial results that are sent to the client.

 ## Usage